-• In Fall 2010, Office of the Dean at BCTC will coordinate diversity strategies with public service agency representatives to promote diversity in the recruitment and hiring of under-represented populations.

-• The Emergency Medical Services (EMS), Dental Hygiene (DH), and Physician Assistant (PA) Programs will develop presentations for community outreach events that target African-American and Hispanic populations.
+- In Fall 2010, the Office of the Dean at BCTC will increase collaboration with public safety agency and educational representatives to recruit and retain non-traditional and under-represented students in the Public Safety disciplines of administration of justice and fire technology. - The Emergency Medical Services (EMS), Dental Hygiene (DH), and Physician Assistant (PA) Programs will develop presentations for community outreach events that target African-American and Hispanic populations.